ElenaGramellini/G4HadStudiesLArTPC/README.md

 # G4HadStudiesLArTPC
-G4HadStudies for pion interactions in a simplified LArTPC geometry
+G4HadStudies for pion interactions in a simplified LArTPC geometry (LArIAT)